DC Defenders: Dwayne Johnson and Dany Garcia era (2023–present)

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million just hours before an auction could take place; the purchase received court approval on August 7, 2020.
 In March 2022, a report emerged that Reggie Barlow would become the new head coach of the D.C.
 XFL franchise, confirming that Washington, D.C., would return as an XFL city.
 Barlow's hire was official on April 13, 2022, as well as the return of the D.C. franchise on July 24, 2022.
 On October 31, 2022, the XFL announced that the Defenders name would be returning, this time with a brand new logo.

 In September 2023, Axios reported that the XFL was in advanced talks with the USFL to merge the two leagues prior to the start of their 2024 seasons.
 On September 28, 2023, the XFL and USFL announced their intent to merge with details surrounding the merger to be announced at a later date.
 The merger would also require regulatory approval.
 In October 2023 the XFL filed a trademark application for the name "United Football League".
 On November 30, 2023, Garcia announced via her Instagram page that the leagues had received regulatory approval for the merger and were finalizing plans for a "combined season" to begin March 30, 2024.
 The merger was made official on December 31, 2023.

 On March 22, 2025, head coach Reggie Barlow departed the Defenders and quarterback coach Shannon Harris took over in an interim role for the 2025 season.
 Three days later, Harris also appeared to resign to join Barlow at Tennessee State but later clarified that such a change would not take place until at least the end of the season.
-Harris would be named the UFL Coach of the Year after leading the team to a 6–4 record, culminating in a 58–34 victory over the Michigan Panthers in the 2025 UFL championship game.
+Harris would be named UFL Coach of the Year after leading the team to a 6–4 record, culminating in a 58–34 victory over the Michigan Panthers in the 2025 UFL championship game.
 Harris accepted the DC head coaching position permanently on July 23; he will join Tennessee State's staff for the 2025 season and will return to DC for 2026.